 So what does unschooling look like?

-This is what we’ll be exploring in Part 2 of What is unschooling? : What does unschooling look like?
+This is what we’ll be exploring in Part 2 of What is unschooling? : What unschooling looks like.

 Do you have any questions about unschooling?
-I’d love to know your thoughts on this post.
+I’d love to know how you’re finding this series.
 Let me know in the comments.

 Happy week all 🙂